Frequently Asked Questions

 Is sorority membership required to have a full social life on campus?

-How long is the pledge period?
+How long is the New Member period?

 Six weeks - it begins on bid day and sorority initiation is no more than six weeks later.